 While medical evacuation is included in many medical travel insurance policies, you can buy separate medical evacuation insurance.

-International SOS and Medjet specialize in emergency evacuation and 24-hour help for any travel emergency.
+International SOS specializes in emergency evacuation and 24-hour help for any travel emergency.
 Membership does not include medical insurance, but does provide top notch medical evacuation insurance.

 Be careful if you’re considering buying insurance from the cruise company.
 Many cruise companies do not include medical evacuation insurance in their travel insurance policies.

 If you have a pre-existing medical condition (like diabetes or heart issues), a policy that allows for coverage for pre-existing conditions is a necessity.
 A pre-existing condition is a health problem you already had when your trip started, even if you didn’t have the condition at the time you purchased your insurance.
 Policies that allow for pre-existing medical conditions are generally more expensive, but at least you’ll be covered if you have a medical emergency related to your pre-existing condition.

 Any condition that appears from the time you buy your insurance to the time you start your trip may be counted as a pre-existing condition, even if you didn’t know about it at the time you purchased your insurance.
 Pregnancy is often considered a pre-existing condition by many travel insurance companies.